 Through the North Dakota Telepharmacy Project, a licensed pharmacist at a central pharmacy site supervises a registered pharmacy technician at a remote telepharmacy site through the use of video conferencing technology.
 The technician prepares the prescription drug for dispensing by the pharmacist.
 The pharmacist communicates face-to-face in real time with the technician and the patient through audio and video computer links.
 The North Dakota Telepharmacy Project is a collaboration of the NDSU College of Pharmacy, Nursing, and Allied Sciences, the North Dakota Board of Pharmacy, and the North Dakota Pharmacists Association.
 North Dakota was the first state to pass administrative rules allowing retail pharmacies to operate in certain remote areas without requiring a pharmacist to be present.

-To date there are eighty-one pharmacies involved in the North Dakota Telepharmacy Project, twenty-five central pharmacy sites and fifty-six remote telepharmacy sites.
-Of the eighty-one pharmacies involved, fifty-three are retail pharmacies and twenty-eight are hospital pharmacies.
-Thirty-eight counties (73%) in North Dakota are involved in the project and two in Minnesota.
-(See the North Dakota Pharmacy Services Map link for details).
+To date there are 94 pharmacies involved in the North Dakota Telepharmacy Project, 32 central pharmacy sites and 62 remote telepharmacy sites.
+(See the North Dakota Pharmacy Services list link for details).